 4. Evidence of professional service, manifested in activities that add to the positive image of the discipline, the department, the College, Shepherd University, and the State of West Virginia, including involvement in professional organizations at the national, regional, and state level.

 5. Plans for next year.
 The faculty member shall comment on plans and goals for next year, including courses to be taught, service assignments, and any plans for research and creative activities.

 iii.
 Evaluation conference.
 By April 30, after the collection and consideration of the evaluation data, the College Dean will formally conference with the non-tenured faculty member.
 This discussion will be the basis of a report and/or recommendation made to the Provost.
 The faculty member will sign the annual evaluation agreeing or attach a rejoinder.

 c.
 Tenured Faculty Evaluation Process:

 An annual report of activities shall be prepared by all tenured faculty members and submitted to the Department Chair/School Director and the College Dean by March 1.
-This report, accompanied by a cover letter, is also the basis of the faculty member’s application for merit.
+This report is also the basis of the faculty member’s application for merit.

 After earning tenure, evaluations are conducted in the following manner:

 The first year after earning tenure, the faculty member conducts student evaluations in at least two classes being taught and submits a self-evaluation via an annual report of professional activities to the College Dean and the Department chair.
 These are archived by the Department Chair/School Director and the College Dean.